Aabhashzzz1/Aabhashzzz1/readme.md

 - 🔭 I’m currently working on [**`weddingduniya`**](https://github.com/aamware/Weddingduniya).
 - 🌱 I’m currently learning everything 🤣
 - 🌏 I like to contribute to open source and explore github.
-- 🤝 If you want any collaboration feel free to mail me at malviyaaabhash15@gmail.com.
+- 🤝 If you want any collaboration feel free to mail me at aabhashmalviya15@gmail.com.
-- 🥅 2022 Goals: Gain experience with work 💸 and achieve oscp cetificate.
+- 🥅 2025 Goals: Gain experience with work 💸.
 - ⚡ Fun fact: I love to watch anime and ride bike 🏍️.

 ## 🌐Socials